 - To the rear of Mill Hey is a row of cottages, with gardens across the cobbled street, some of which pre-date the mass development of Brow.
 At the far end is a non-conformist chapel. - The imposing chapel building on Mill Hey (NDHA) highlights the importance of religion in the C19th.
-During this period, Haworth boasted at least five non-conformist chapels in addition to the parish church at the top of Main Street. - There are a number of footpaths and shortcuts on the Brow which highlight the importance of convenient footpaths giving local people easy access to local amenities such as shops, places of work and worship, at a time when most people travelled on foot:- - On the west side of the chapel, which runs from Mill Hey up to Ouse Street (NB tarmacked over in recent years, in the interests of giving better access for residents with limited mobility).
+During this period, Haworth boasted at least five non-conformist chapels in addition to the parish church at the top of Main Street. - There are a number of footpaths and shortcuts on the Brow which highlight the importance of convenient footpaths giving local people easy access to local amenities such as shops, places of work and worship, at a time when most people travelled on foot:-

-- liquid refreshments! - Haworth Gasworks. - often overlooked in high density housing for working people. - sloping roof lines, the latter with communal guttering and down pipes. - euphemism 'corner shop' to describe any small local retail outlet serving its community, e.g. house on corner of Victoria Road/Prince Street with corner entrance converted from former shop (NDHA). - to back homes behind two others fronting on Prince Street. - stabling for the horse. - At the bottom of River Street is a carved corbel stone supporting a corner cut-off to facilitate vehicles turning in this narrow road. - house Mills on the other side of the very short cobbled Surgery St.
+- years, in the interests of giving better access for residents with limited mobility). - liquid refreshments! - Haworth Gasworks. - often overlooked in high density housing for working people. - sloping roof lines, the latter with communal guttering and down pipes. - euphemism 'corner shop' to describe any small local retail outlet serving its community, e.g. house on corner of Victoria Road/Prince Street with corner entrance converted from former shop (NDHA). - to back homes behind two others fronting on Prince Street. - stabling for the horse. - At the bottom of River Street is a carved corbel stone supporting a corner cut-off to facilitate vehicles turning in this narrow road. - house Mills on the other side of the very short cobbled Surgery St.